 Within the designated MS4 area, Upton has nine (9) water body segments that receive flow from the MS4 with that are on the Massachusetts Integrated List of Waters.
-Table 5-1 summarizes these water bodies and the associated impairments and TMDLs requiring action as described in the Permit and this SWMP based on the approved Massachusetts Year 2014 Integrated List of Waters and the proposed Massachusetts Year 2016 Integrated List of Waters.
+Table 5-1 summarizes these water bodies and the associated impairments and TMDLs requiring action as described in the Permit and this SWMP based on the Massachusetts Year 2016 Integrated List of Waters.